Premature Twins: A Mother’s Emotional Journey and Her Doctor’s Unique Perspective

 Pregnancy of Hospital Trips and Bedrest

 Jourdan relates that early on in the pregnancy she had a small bleed, which – she quickly adds – is “not unusual. ” But at 22 weeks the real trouble started.
 “I was feeling kind of weird at the office one day.
-Dr. Clay gave me an ultrasound and put me on the monitor – and they realized I was having contractions.
+My doctor gave me an ultrasound and put me on the monitor – and they realized I was having contractions.
 She sent me to the hospital.”

 At Northside Cherokee, Jourdan saw her high-risk specialist, who put her on fluids and sent her home, anticipating that the contractions would settle down once she was off her feet.

 “But the next day I was still having contractions, regular – every 10 minutes.
 I went back to the hospital, and got three injections of terbutaline.”

 Jourdan confesses, “Well, it was so early, I just wasn’t worried.
 I was thinking, ‘They’ll fix it… this is just normal, right?’
 I never really felt super fearful they were coming.

 “Then I was put on bedrest until 24 weeks – because that is viability.
 At that point I was allowed to work for three days.”

 But at Jourdan’s next check-up, an ultrasound by Dr. Gandhi revealed a troubling development.
 “We realized my cervix was shrinking.
 After that, I was on bedrest for the rest of my pregnancy.”

 Jourdan Shares Her Perspective in this Video

 An Emergency Ambulance Ride to Atlanta

 At Jourdan’s 27 week appointment, there was more trouble.
 “I was dilated, my cervix was shrinking further.
 They sent me to Northside Hospital Cherokee.
 The monitors showed I was having regular contractions – that I wasn’t feeling.
 They gave me more terbutaline – and then magnesium, which made me feel really sick.
 It was horrible.